solliancenet/tech-immersion-data-ai/ai-exp3/README.md

 ### Task 3: Register the Best Model

-1. Return to the `Run Details` screen for Run 1 which you can find by scrolling down to the last row in the iterations table.
+1. Return to the `Run Details` screen for Run 1 and select the model run.

     ![Open run details](./media/031_RunDetails1.png)

-2. Select **Download best model** as shown and save the `model.pkl` file on your local disk.
+2. Select **Download best model** as shown and save the folder with model files on your local disk.
+Remember to unzip the folder.

    ![The Download best model link](./media/032_DeployBestModel.png)

 3. You need to register the best model with the Azure Machine Learning model registry so that you can retrieve it later when you want to use it for scoring.
 Select **Models** in the left navigation pane.

 4. Select **Register Model** at the top of the models list.
-Enter the name of your model: `automl-regression`, browse for the downloaded model file from the previous step and then select **Register**.
+Enter the name of your model: `automl-regression`, browse for the downloaded model folder from the previous step and then select **Register**.

    ![Register Model](./media/034_RegisterModel.png)